Guide

 Part I is for the residential clean energy credit.

-- fuel cell property has its own capacity and efficiency rules, and it must be installed on or in connection with your main home
+• fuel cell property has separate capacity and efficiency rules and must be installed on or in connection with your main home

-Line 14 uses the Residential Clean Energy Credit Limit Worksheet.
-This is the point where the form checks how much of the calculated credit you can actually use given your federal tax situation and other credits on the return.
+• Line 14 is where the form checks how much of the calculated Part I credit you can actually use.

 In plain language: Part I is the section where the form itself explicitly handles carryforward.